Let’s return to our visualization of the distribution of musician ages.

 - The mean, also called the average, describes the center of a numeric distribution by adding all values and dividing by the count.

-- The standard deviation describes the spread of values in a numeric distribution by measuring the average distance of the values from the mean.
+- The standard deviation describes the spread of values in a numeric distribution relative to the mean.
+It is calculated by finding the average squared distance from each data point to the mean and square-rooting the result.

 The mean age of musicians is 40.6 years and the standard deviation is about 9.3 years.
 We might interpret this standard deviation as moderate variability in age.
 Had the standard deviation been 1 year, we might say there’s hardly any variability in age.
 The plot of this narrow distribution might look something like the following: